HL7/US-Core/input/pagecontent/general-guidance.md

 ### Contained Resources

 When responding to a query, servers should not use inline [contained] resources to represent the returned data.
 The only time contained resource can be used is when the source data exists only within the context of the FHIR transaction.
-For example, the [Medication List Guidance] page describes how a contained Medication in MedicationRequest is used for representing the medication.
+For example, the guidance in the [Medication List] page describes how a contained Medication in MedicationRequest is used for representing the medication.
 If referencing a contained resource in a US Core Profile, the contained resource should be a US Core Profile if a US Core Profile exists for the resource type.
 Further guidance about the general use case for contained can be found in the base FHIR specification.

 ###  Suppressed Data